President of the Quorum of the Twelve Apostles (LDS Church): Duties

-The president of the Quorum of the Twelve Apostles is the priesthood leader of the members of the quorum.
-As such, all members of the quorum report directly to him.
-The president's other duties consist of presiding at and conducting weekly meetings of the quorum in the Salt Lake Temple; making decisions about the particular assignments to be made to the members of the quorum; speaking on behalf of the quorum to members of the church and the media; scheduling twice-annual conferences for each stake and district in the church; and acting as a liaison in coordinating the work of the quorum with the First Presidency, the Quorums of the Seventy, and the Presiding Bishopric.
+The president of the Quorum of the Twelve Apostles is the priesthood leader of the quorum members.
+As such, all quorum members report directly to him.
+The president's other duties consist of presiding at and conducting weekly quorum meetings in the Salt Lake Temple; making decisions about assignments to be made to quorum members; speaking on behalf of the quorum to members of the church and the media; scheduling twice-annual conferences for each stake and district in the church; and acting as a liaison in coordinating the work of the quorum with the First Presidency, the Quorums of the Seventy, and the Presiding Bishopric.

-When adherents refer to the president of the Quorum of the Twelve, his name is usually prefaced by the honorific title "President".
+When adherents refer to the president of the Quorum of the Twelve, his name is usually prefaced by the honorific title "president".

-Acting President
+Acting president

 If the president of the Quorum of the Twelve Apostles is serving as a counselor in the First Presidency, he retains that title but is not numbered among the twelve.
-The most senior apostle who is not in the First Presidency is then named as Acting President of the Quorum of the Twelve Apostles.
+The most senior apostle who is not in the First Presidency is then named as acting president of the Quorum of the Twelve Apostles.
 The acting president assumes all of the duties that would normally rest upon the president of the quorum.
-The title of Acting President was first used in 1918 for Rudger Clawson.
-The position has also been used during times of infirmity of a president of the twelve: for example, Howard W. Hunter was Acting President for the infirm Marion G. Romney from 1985 to 1988.
+The title of acting president was first used in 1918 for Rudger Clawson.
+The position has also been used during times of infirmity of a president of the twelve: for example, Howard W. Hunter was acting president for the infirm Marion G. Romney from 1985 to 1988.

 Boyd K. Packer was the acting president of the Quorum of the Twelve Apostles from 1994 to 2008 when Gordon B. Hinckley and Thomas S. Monson were quorum presidents but were serving in the First Presidency.

-On January 16, 2018, the church announced that due to the call of Dallin H. Oaks as a counselor in the First Presidency, M. Russell Ballard would serve as Acting President.
+On January 16, 2018, with quorum president Dallin H. Oaks serving as a counselor in the First Presidency, M. Russell Ballard was announced as acting president.
 After Ballard's death on November 12, 2023, Jeffrey R. Holland was set apart as the new acting president on November 15.
-He remained the acting president until the death of church president Russell M. Nelson on September 27, 2025.
+He served as acting president until the death of church president Russell M. Nelson on September 27, 2025, which dissolved the First Presidency and returned Oaks to the quorum.

+Upon the reorganization of the First Presidency (with Oaks as church president) on October 14, 2025, Holland was the quorum president before his own death on December 27, 2025.
+With new quorum president Henry B. Eyring serving as a counselor in the First Presidency, Dieter F. Uchtdorf was set apart as acting president on January 8, 2026.